bbauska/Anti-Project2025/anti.md

 Congress used.
 Two of the first actions of a pro-life Administration should be for HHS to withdraw the Medicaid guidance (and any Section 1115 waivers issued thereunder) and for DOJ OLC to withdraw and disavow its interpretation of the Hyde Amendment.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-Project 2025 proposed a prohibition on Planned Parenthood receiving Medicaid funds.
-“Prohibit Planned Parenthood from receiving Medicaid funds.
+<p>Project 2025 proposed a prohibition on Planned Parenthood receiving Medicaid funds.
+“Prohibit
+Planned Parenthood from receiving Medicaid funds.
 During the 2020–2021 reporting period, Planned Parenthood performed more than 383,000 abortions.46 The national organization reported more than

-37
 $133 million in excess revenue47 and more than $2.1 billion in net assets.48 During this same year, Planned Parenthood reports that its affiliates received more than $633 million in government funding and more than $579 million in private contributions.49 Planned Parenthood affiliates face accusations of waste, abuse and potential fraud with taxpayer dollars, failure to report the sexual abuse of minor girls, and allegations of profiting from the sale of organs from aborted babies.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24] Project 2025 recommended ending federal funding to Planned Parenthood through Medicaid by:
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 recommended ending federal funding to Planned Parenthood through Medicaid by:
 Telling states they could defund Planned Parenthood in their state Medicaid plans, and propose a rule that Medicaid funding should be disqualified to providers of elected abortion via Medicaid.
 “Policymakers should end taxpayer funding of Planned Parenthood and all other abortion providers and